NACLab/ngc-learn/README.md

-If the installation was successful, you should see the following if you test it against your Python interpreter, i.e., run the <code>$ python</code> command and complete the following sequence of steps as depicted in the screenshot below:
+If the installation was successful, you should see the following if you test it against your Python interpreter, i.e., run the <code>$ python</code> command and complete the following sequence of steps as depicted in the screenshot below:<br>
 <img src="img/test_ngclearn_install.png" width="512">